TylerBrinks/ExCSS/readme.md

 The goal of ExCSS is to make it easy to read and parse stylesheets into a friendly object model with full LINQ support.

-# Version 2.0
+# Version 3.0
-Version 2 has been rewritten from the ground up!
-Unlike v1 which used Coco/r to generate a lexer and parser, version 2 is written entirely by hand.
-This gives the new parser an incredibly fine grained level of detail when parsing some of the more unusual edge cases for CSS 3 selectors.
+Version 3 has been rewritten from the ground up!
+This is the most advanced ExCSS parser to date.
+The parser has been rebuild to have far better white spaces support as well as the ability to handle unknown rule sets in the ever-changing web and CSS landscape.

 # NuGet
-Install the pagckage from the NuGet Package Manager or via command line

-	Install-Package ExCSS
+Version 2 is still available via NuGet.
+Version 3 is making the transition to .NET Core and a new NuGet build strategy is in the works.

-#Lexing and Parsing - How it all Works#
+# Lexing and Parsing - How it all Works
 ExCSS uses a Lexer and a Parser based on a CSS3-specific grammar.
 The Lexer and Parser read CSS text and parse each character as individual tokens run against a complex set of rules that define what CSS segment each token represents.
 Once parsed, the input styles sheet is turned into a standard .NET object model.
 That means it's fully queryable using Linq to objects.